-Mistakes happen at any mid-market company, but when it comes to payroll, these mistakes can be extremely costly.
+Mistakes happen at any mid-market company, but when it comes to payroll mistakes, these 7 can be extremely costly.
 Just one small error could result in the loss of thousands of dollars, along with employees’ time and energy when they attempt to fix the problem.

 Thankfully, if you learn about these mistakes, you can avoid them in the first place.
 Here are seven costly payroll mistakes many mid-market companies make, as well as tips you can follow to ensure they don’t happen to you.

 1. Not having a salary structure in place

 Looking at the overall plan for your payroll and setting up a salary structure for your employees is critical.
 Creating a salary structure once is not enough; you need to update salary structures on a regular basis and analyze whether you’re paying employees the right amount.

 For instance, if you’re paying too little, you’re not going to be able to attract and retain talent, and if you pay too much, you’re going to put yourself out of business.
 Looking at the health of your business, your employees’ salaries, and current labor market conditions once a year – or at least once every few years – is going to ensure that you’re not making any costly payroll mistakes.

 Your company may hire full-time, salaried employees, along with seasonal, part-time, and 1099 employees.
 Some employers may purposefully misclassify what should be a full-time employee as an independent contractor in order to evade paying out benefits, worker’s compensation, and unemployment.

 If discovered, this could lead to a costly lawsuit for an employer.
 It recently happened to Uber, which expected to pay $146 million to $170 million in settlements because of misclassification issues with their workers.
 Making sure that your company is correctly classifying your employees and following the law is going to save you from a massive headache in the long run.